Elssler, Fanny

 GRAVE LOCATION Wien: Hietzinger Friedhof, Maxingstraße 15, Hietzing (Gruppe 06, Nummer 12a)

-In 1834 the opera director Véron asked her to come to Paris and there she rivaled Marie Taglione.
-Véron also asked for her hand.
-He was refused but she had many other suitors.
-With the diplomat Henry Wikoff and her companion Kathi Prinster, in 1840 she travelled to the US and to Havanna.
-There she attracted large audiences for two years.
+In 1834 the opera director Véron asked her to come to Paris.
+There she debuted in May 1834 in "La Tempête" and she became the rival of Marie Taglioni who had a completely different style of dancing.
+Véron asked for Fanny's hand, but she refused him.
+She had many other suitors.
+In 1840 she travelled to the US and to Havanna with the diplomat Henry Wikoff and her companion Kathi Prinster.
+There she was received by the president and she attracted large audiences for two years.

-After her return to Europe her place in Paris was taken by Carlotta Crisi, but she successfully toured in Austria, England, Germany, Italy, England and Russia.
-In she left the stage as a rich woman with a final performance as Perrot's "Faust" at La Scala.
+After her return to Europe, her place in Paris was taken by Carlotta Grisi.
+She successfully toured in Austria, England, Germany, Italy, England and Russia.
+She left the stage as a rich woman with a final performance as Perrot's "Faust" at La Scala.
 In 1848 she was invited by Nicholas I (whom she had met in Vienna) to return to the stage in Russia and she appeared in "Giselle" for two years.
 On 21 Jun 1851 in Vienna she said goodbye to the stage once more.

 Related persons